 We talked about custom fields and how to display them, nevertheless it all requires some coding.
 Completely ok if you are a developer and completely not if you are a regular user.

 In addition, WordPress basic custom field options are limited in terms of types and this is a drawback for more advanced projects.
 And here custom one of the most popular WordPress plugins – Advanced Custom Fields.
 Advanced Custom Fields (ACF in short) allows you to add custom fields without writing a code.
 Moreover, you can specify a type of fields from a wide list, including:

 - WYSIWYG editor

 Well, this is something to work with on a real project, right?
 Add to this ability to create rules where to display custom fields on your WordPress admin and you can build a rocket.

 Now, I will not cover the functionality of ACF here as this could be a totally different story and we will leave it for another day.
 Also, ACF by far is not the only plugin for custom fields so make sure to visit the WordPress plugin repository.

 There is always more about WordPress and there is more to learn about custom fields to uncover great opportunities.
 If you are into this, I suggest you visit the official WordPress Codex section related to custom fields and go from there.

 If you are a regular WordPress user, then it seems you should have enough information on custom fields.
-You should just enjoy the power of WordPress through awesome themes and powerful plugins that have taken care about custom fields for you.
+You should just enjoy the power of WordPress through awesome themes and powerful plugins that have taken care of custom fields for you.